-Technology-driven Product Planning
+Technology-Driven Product Planning

-Customer-centric Product Planning
+Customer-Centric Product Planning

-Market-centric Product Planning
+Market-Centric Product Planning

-Finally, let’s talk about the way most products OUGHT to be planned and built.
+Finally, let’s talk about the way most tech products OUGHT to be planned and built.
 I call this approach a market-centric model, which includes elements of both the customer and technology-driven approaches.

 The most basic requirement for success in this approach is to have a skilled, balanced product planning team.
 The core of this team consists of an experienced Product Manager with a marketing background and an experienced Engineering Manager or Technical Project Leader.
 I call this the “2-headed monster” of product planning.